Volibear Build Guide by shukmeister

 Greater Quintessence of Health - A fun quint to take if you're running the indestructible build.
 Although it has good synergy with your W and passive, it falls off in effectiveness as the game progresses.

-Relentless - An amazing mastery that, in combination with S3 Boots of Swiftness, will make you impossible to slow down.
+Swiftness - An amazing mastery that, in combination with Boots of Swiftness, will make you impossible to slow down.
 This is vital on an auto attack dependent champion like Voli.

-Tenacious - In combination with Relentless , your CC reduction will be through the roof.
+Legendary Guardian - In combination with Swiftness , your CC reduction will be through the roof.

 Sorcery - I choose CDR over AS because our build innately has a lot of attack speed.
 What we lack is CDR, a stat vital on Volibear.